SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 	+ 	SIOS DataKeeeper / SQL Server VMs - DataKeeper 8.3.0 marketplace image (requires license), which is based on the latest Windows Server 2012 R2 Image,  with SQL 2014 SP1 evaluation version
 	+ 	Client - Latest Windows Server 2012 R2 Image

-# Click the button below to deploy a SIOS DataKeeper / SQL 2014 Failover Cluster in the Azure Portal
+# Click the button below to deploy a<br/>SIOS DataKeeper / SQL 2014 Failover Cluster in the Azure Portal
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSIOSDataKeeper%2FSIOSDataKeeper-SQL-Cluster%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ## Deploying from PowerShell

-For details on how to install and configure Azure Powershell see [here].(https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)
+For details on how to install and configure Azure Powershell visit <br/>https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure

 Launch an Azure PowerShell console, and login to your account
 ```PowerShell